MIRI Cross-Mode Recommended Strategies

 Should I use multiple integrations?

 The first integration within an exposure differs from the second and subsequent ones.
 This is because there are multiple detector resets between exposures (the system goes into a continuous reset while the telescope is dithering, filter wheels are moving, etc.), allowing some of the above-mentioned transient features to be cleared out of the first integration of the exposure.
-For multiple integration data the MIRI detectors use now an additional reset (FASTR1 and SLOWR1), which does allow for the majority of these transient effects to decay.
-Multiple integrations have the added benefit of allowing for all cosmic rays decay; these also decay during the dithers in between exposures.
+For multiple integration data the MIRI detectors use an additional reset (FASTR1, SLOWR1, and FASTGRPAVG8), which does allow for the majority of these transient effects to decay.

 To decide whether to use multiple integrations, observers should consider various aspects: brightness of the source, detector performance, dithers, and overheads.
-These can all be encapsulated in 2 broad cases:
+These can all be captured in 2 broad cases:

-- Bright sources/high backgrounds that saturate rapidly: in this case, multiple integrations that allow at least one saturated group will be beneficial to obtain high SNR, and provide better efficiency.
+- Bright sources/high backgrounds that saturate rapidly: in this case, multiple integrations allow building SNR on fainter regions while avoiding saturation on brighter targets.
+Saturation in the final group of the ramp does not generally affect the accuracy of calibration, i.e., is an acceptable strategy.
 Telescope maneuvers to the next dither position are more "costly" than starting a new integration.

 - Fainter sources that can reach the "ideal exposure length" of 300 s (see above) will benefit from single integrations in all dither positions.
 It is best to select integration lengths which are as long as your observations allow (i.e., a few long integrations are better than many shorter ones).